saphieng/nodejs-and-raspberrypi/README.md

 ```
 node -v
 ```
 and you should get a version that matches the current LTS version of node.
+The full forum post on Virtual Box checksum issues can be found [here](https://forums.virtualbox.org/viewtopic.php?f=1&t=62339).

 ### __Troubleshooting__
 I did run into a small problem recently with DietPi on setup where it can't complete due to